-Facility Master Planning Process
+Facility Master Planning

-Our journey with facility master planning began in 2020 when it became clear we were running out of space in our current headquarters and lacked the capacity to further grow.
+Our journey with facility master planning began in 2020 when it became clear we were running out of space in our Hayden headquarters and lacked the capacity to further grow.
 KEC hired a consultant to conduct a facility master plan, which assessed our current and future needs in terms of land and building space.
 It also evaluated a number of alternatives available to the cooperative.

+Check out the time lapse video of construction below.
 If you have any questions, please contact us.

 KEC has two types of line crews.
 The first of these is a “heavy crew” that is made up of a foreman, three journeyman linemen and an equipment operator.
 Each of these crews has a digger/derrick, a large bucket truck, a small bucket truck and a backhoe with a trailer.
 These crews are capable of tackling nearly any project the cooperative can throw at them.
 They are also very flexible.
 When working on large jobs, multiple crews can be assigned to a project.
 When working on smaller jobs, a heavy crew can be split into smaller crews.

 The second type of crew KEC operates is called a “make permanent” crew.
 These crews focus on converting temporary services used during home construction to the permanent service after construction is completed.
 Each of these crews is comprised of a lead lineman, a journeyman lineman and an equipment operator.
 They are equipped with a small bucket truck, a flatbed truck, a mini excavator and an equipment trailer.
-Learn more about their work on the back page in the Employee Spotlight article about Lead Lineman Chad Hall.
+Learn more about their work in the Employee Spotlight article about Lead Lineman Chad Hall.

 In addition to these crews, KEC also employs a few other journeyman linemen who are assigned to specialized work, such as system inspections, equipment repair and substation service.
 During outages or other emergency work, these linemen are integrated with our other crews to provide additional flexibility of operations.

-KEC’s current electro technician space isn’t large enough to maintain some of the larger equipment we are installing on our system due to increased growth and capacity in our area.
-The new space is being designed with efficiency and safety in mind, allowing room for an overhead crane to lift large and heavy equipment, such as regulators, switchgear, pad mount transformers and reclosers.
+KEC’s previous electro technician space wasn’t large enough to maintain some of the larger equipment we are installing on our system due to increased growth and capacity in our area.
+The new space was designed with efficiency and safety in mind, allowing room for an overhead crane to lift large and heavy equipment, such as regulators, switchgear, pad mount transformers and reclosers.
 This equipment can be removed from its location in the field with a boom truck and moved into the shop with a forklift.
 From there the trolley crane can move the equipment vertically and horizontally so the electro technicians can safely perform internal inspections, repairs, or get equipment configuration and testing complete for a new project.

-In addition, the new electro technician shop space will support KEC’s System Inspection and Maintenance program more efficiently as significantly more time is spent focused on inspecting specialty equipment and conducting condition assessments.
+In addition, the new electro technician shop space can support KEC’s System Inspection and Maintenance program more efficiently as significantly more time is spent focused on inspecting specialty equipment and conducting condition assessments.
 This program helps ensure our cooperative’s infrastructure continues to be well-maintained and service reliability continues to be enhanced.

 You might be asking yourself: what is a war room?
 A war room is a large conference room or collaborative space focused on keeping the lights on and used for emergency response.
-In KEC’s case, this high technology space will be central to KEC’s engineering and operations department.
-Four TV screens in the war room will display real-time SCADA data 24/7.
+In KEC’s case, this high technology space is central to KEC’s engineering and operations department.
+Four TV screens in the war room display real-time SCADA data 24/7.
 The other four screens can display KEC’s outage management system or be used for video conferencing.
 The war room is large enough to also be used for cross department meetings when not in use for emergency response.

 When outages occur, our goal is always to restore power as quickly and safely as possible.
 As our substations and field devices communicate with the new headquarters, SCADA will provide the operators the status of feeder breakers and other devices.
 This means our SCADA operators will know what major devices operated during an outage so they can more quickly isolate problem areas, perform switching on the system, and restore power to as many members as possible until necessary repairs are made.
-The control center will also be used to remotely monitor our substations and equipment loading levels, voltages and power factor to increase system operating efficiencies.
+The control center is also used to remotely monitor our substations and equipment loading levels, voltages and power factor to increase system operating efficiencies.

 Next, we’d like to feature the drive thru and lobby areas where we provide our members service.

-As we live our mission of providing exceptional service, we are always looking for ways to meet our members where they are—whether they’d like to come into the office, call us, use our SmartHub app or soon use the drive thru.
+As we live our mission of providing exceptional service, we are always looking for ways to meet our members where they are—whether they’d like to come into the office, call us, use our SmartHub app or use the drive thru.
 This is just another way we are looking out for you, our members.

-Now, we’d like to feature the new training facility at our headquarters.
+Finally, we’d like to feature the new training facility at our headquarters.
 The growth in our area has increased our workload and that means we need more lineworkers.
 It can be a challenge to find qualified lineworkers and there are few training opportunities for this trade in the Northwest.
-During the design process of our new headquarters, we began considering the development of an indoor training facility and began collaborating with the North Idaho College Workforce Training Center, NW Line Joint Apprenticeship and Training Committee, and neighboring cooperatives, municipal and public utilities.
+During the design process of our new headquarters, we considered the development of an indoor training facility and began collaborating with the North Idaho College Workforce Training Center, NW Line Joint Apprenticeship and Training Committee, and neighboring cooperatives, municipal and public utilities.

 The KEC training facility emerged as a best practice from those discussions and will allow us to train our apprentices right here in our community, with both an indoor and outdoor training area.
 The indoor portion will be about 8,000 square feet and 43 feet tall, which provides the necessary space for our line workers to set power poles inside and to pull bucket trucks into the facility to work next to the poles.
 The design allows for flexibility and updates so our lineworkers can test new and emerging technologies in a controlled environment rather than putting it in the field first, which improves reliability for our members.
 A huge benefit of the indoor training facility is that it allows apprentices and lineworkers to train safely regardless of weather, season changes and or daylight to better prepare for work in less favorable conditions.

 In the early 1970s we had 18 employees and approximately 4,000 meters on our system.
-Today we have nearly 100 employees and 30,000 meters on our system.
+Today we have over 100 employees and 30,000 meters on our system.
 We have added 18 employees to our workforce just since 2015.
 Looking ahead, we expect to add an additional 12-15 employees over the next five years as our membership and community continue to grow.